 However there are some rules that wild campers are expected to abide by.

 In general, wild campers are expected to stay in the same place for one night only, and to camp in a rural place.
 Therefore don’t camp in or near villages, someone’s farm, or building.
 The exception is a hut or refuge.

 If you find a rural camping spot but suspect it’s private land, then it’s best to seek out and ask permission from a landowner if you can.
 Or ask the nearest shepherd – just listen out for the sound of bells.
 All the sheep will be wearing them.

 Campers are expected to set up their tent near dusk, and take it down at dawn.
 You may see signs across the Pyrenees saying similar.

 In general, campfires are to be avoided.
-For cooking, use a storm cooker.
+Instead, you might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
 If you want to go completely off-grid, a portable solar powered cooker like this one would work.
 Plus, is there anything cooler than harnessing the power of the sun for your breakfast!

 And of course, take any trash with you, and leave your camping spot the way you found it.
 Below are our top tips for wild camping in the Pyrenees.

 - Thunderstorms and heavy rain are to be expected when camping in the Pyrenees – even during the hiking season.
 Make sure you have a durable, rainproof tent that can survive heavy rain.
 A lightweight one-man hiking tent like this or similar would be perfect.

 - There are lots of different water sources in the mountains, but remember to always have plenty of water on you if you’re walking.
 A space-saving collapsible water bottle would be a good purchase.